FIRST® – WCPA

 • Note: The report may be ready well in advance of when you are notified.
 Please check your account periodically if you are waiting for a report.

-3. Complete the FBI Fingerprint Based Record Check if you have been a resident of Pennsylvania for less than 10 years:
+3. Complete the FBI Fingerprint Based Record Check

 • See Keep Kids Safe FBI Criminal History Clearance for information